Voting in Switzerland: Voting qualifications

 The country as of 2018 has about 8.5 million inhabitants, 6.25 million of which are Swiss citizens who have the right to vote once 18 years old.
-Some cantons and municipalities have granted foreigners the right to vote in certain elections if they have lived a certain number of years in Switzerland.
+Switzerland has restrictive citizenship laws that tend to exclude immigrants from being able to participate in political processes.
+According to the 2022 Federal Statistical Office data, noncitizens make up 26% of the Swiss population, including over 400,000 Swiss born individuals, who are unable to participate and vote in federal elections.
+In some cantons and communes, non-Swiss citizens have the right to vote in cantonal and communal ballots if they have lived a certain number of years in Switzerland.

 All Swiss citizens aged 18 years or older have been allowed to vote at the federal level since women were granted suffrage on 7 February 1971.
 All adult citizens have been able to vote at the canton level since 27 November 1990, when Appenzell Innerrhoden, the last canton to deny universal suffrage, was compelled by a federal court decision.

 In addition, Swiss citizens living outside of the country who are older than 18 are also allowed to vote on federal matters and, in some cantons, on cantonal matters.
 For these voters, registration through the local or nearest Swiss consulate is compulsory (as they are not already registered in the municipality in which they live).
 They can choose to register at the most recent Swiss municipality in which they were registered previously, or at their place of origin otherwise.

+Switzerland does not fully comply with the UN Convention on the Rights of Persons with Disabilities regarding the access and ability for people with disabilities to vote and participate in political processes.
+In March 2023, the Swiss Parliament held the first special session for people living with disabilities which concluded with resolutions to strengthen political representation of people with disabilities, ensuring people with disabilities had access to information about elections and could vote without hinderance, and the creation of an extra-parliamentary Disability Commission to improve consultation with people with disabilities as experts.